 When purchasing a gig bag, your options are usually ‘hard‘ or ‘soft‘ cases.
 Soft cases are cheaper, easy to move and light, however aren’t made of tough fabric.
 Conversely, hard cases are near indestructible but bulky and harder to mobilize.

-What you choose is really up to you — if you’re constantly gigging with an expensive guitar, it’s probably worth investing in its safety.
-Conversely, you may find you don’t need a case at all.
-It just depends on your motivations as a budding guitarist.
-For example, I’ve never had to buy a guitar case, as my suite of guitars have never left my house.
+For example, I’ve never had to buy a guitar case, as my suite of guitars has never left my house.
 The poor guys are probably feeling claustrophobic at this point.

 Hah!
 Bet you didn’t consider this!

 Guitar lessons might just be THE most important guitar accessory you can lay your hands on.
 While it’s not necessarily a tangible artefact, it is a MUST to accompany a beginning guitarist.
 You aren’t going to look at an instrument a few times and suddenly know how to play it.

 Some that are a little undisciplined or prefer structure may find they operate best with a physical teacher, or even doing lessons via remote video call.
 These professional teachers will often provide training schedules, practice assignments and follow a straightforward, linear module that stimulates growth as a guitarist.

 - Instructional videos for specific songs, tabs or chords